Spend big to tide over economic crisis, Kerala FM’s advice to Modi govt

+Also read: Duty-free shops at Mumbai airport eligible for GST input tax credit refund: Bombay HC

-Indian economy, the sixth-largest in the world, recorded 5 per cent growth in the April-June quarter, its slowest since 2014.
-The Indian economy has been growing at 6-7 per cent annually since the year 2000.
-India surpassed China as the fastest-growing major economy between 2014 and 2018, before being set back by the economic slowdown.
+Indian economy, the sixth largest in the world, recorded 5 per cent growth in the April-June quarter, its slowest since 2014.
+Indian economy has been growing at 6-7 per cent annually since the year 2000.
+India surpassed China as the fastest growing major economy between 2014 and 2018, before being set back by the economic slowdown.

 Economists attribute the economic slowdown to weak consumer demand and slow growth in investments.
 The situation is accentuated by a global economic slowdown that has affected almost all major economies.
 The biggest worry for the government is the lack of jobs for India’s young population.
 The unemployment rate in the financial year 2017-18 was 6.1 per cent, the highest in 45 years.